 Rights of way are at the heart of Herts and North Middlesex Ramblers' interests.
 This page is an introduction to our footpath work.
 Go to the linked pages for more information.

 Our Area is increasing its effort to record unrecorded ways before 1/1/2026 through an Area “Don’t Lose Your Way” project.
-We have recently set up a new RoW group in Barnet, now identifying routes that should be added to the Definitive Map.
+We also have a RoW group in Barnet, identifying routes that should be added to the Definitive Map.
 Follow the Don’t Lose Your Way link on the right to find out more about it and how you could help.

 Our Footpath Secretaries

 In our Area, the work on footpaths is organised at the Area level.
 Over 50 volunteers act as local footpath secretaries, each looking after one or more parishes within Hertfordshire or a London Borough.
 They walk their footpaths a couple of times a year and report any problems to the Local Authority.
 Footpath Secretaries also respond to occasional correspondence about parish footpaths that are sent to Ramblers Central Office.

 Our Footpath Secretaries meet four times a year to discuss footpath issues and share best practice.
 Together we have huge experience of protecting and enhancing our footpath network.

 New volunteers are always needed, especially within Hertfordshire.
 It is such an important part of the work we do.